abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 Ajahn Buddhadāssa used to talk about enlightenment in the sense of experiencing this moment of peace with clarity and then becoming familiar with that experience.
 Of course it is impermanent, it comes and it goes, but it is a taste.
-And we can train the mind to incline towards that state more and more often, to make it stretch out a little longer, and return to it throughout the day.
+And we can train the mind to incline toward that state more and more often, to make it stretch out a little longer, and return to it throughout the day.
 With training, this experience of peace and clarity can become a touchstone for the mind, and we can turn